nerdenough/phaser-es6-boilerplate/README.md

 ### ESLint
 You can customise the rules for ESLint to use when linting your project by editing .eslintrc.json.

-## Known Issues
-- Browser Sync doesn't appear to be reloading the page correctly when a file is changed.

 ## License
 This repository is licensed under the MIT license.